 Andrew Bloom is General Manager of Brenas Meat Three, a full-service diner—with a Southern menu—in San Francisco.
 Bloom said he liked the uncomplicated interface of Aldelo POS Pro.
 I really like the user experience.
 Its easy to maneuver around the menus.
 The time-hold feature for orders, for coursing, and to-go orders, we use that all the time, Bloom said.

-Darin Wallace is the CFO for Flos Restaurants, which are three full-service Asian restaurants in Arizona.
+Darin Wallace is the CFO for Flos Restaurants, which are three full-service Asian restaurant POS in New York.
 Wallace said the Aldelo POS Pro system handled check-splitting well and that the intuitiveness of the interface made training easier.
 Its easy to split checks.
 The first Friday we had it in one restaurant, there was a $150 check and the customers wanted it split seven ways, Wallace said.
 The server figured it out on his own in a few minutes.
 He asked me if he did it right and he had.

 Splitting checks is an increasingly in-demand feature, fueled by consumer mobile apps that customers repeatedly want to use.
 But, given that its far more convenient for the restaurant to handle the check-splitting automatically—servers get better tips that way and customers find it a good reason to bring large groups such as office gatherings to facilities that support check-splitting—its popular.
 That said, its complicated to do unless its handled from the very beginning of the order process.
 Aldelo POS Pro handles it well, but check-splitting is also a key issue with Square$29.00 at Square, which doesnt handle it well.